viniciuspjardim/color-beans/README.md

 This game is a clone of Dr. Robotnik's Mean Bean Machine, but It does not use any assets or code from the original game.

-This project it's for learning purpose only.
+This project is for learning purpose only.

 For more details on the game mechanics watch videos of the Dr. Robotnik's Mean Bean Machine game or read the source code documentation, for example: